adityabisoi/notation-guru/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Help & support

+If you are stuck somewhere or do not understand what to do, feel free to reach out to mentors in the official [Gitter Channel](https://gitter.im/notation-converter/community).

 ## License
 This project is licensed under the GPL V3 License - see the [LICENSE.md](https://github.com/adityabisoi/notation-converter/blob/main/LICENSE) file for details